kito129/betfairHitoricalRawDataConversion/README.md

 And ONLY FOR TENNIS, we should remove match with "/" in event name (all doubles matches, that i don't want in my DB)
 * Tennis --> remove if eventName contains "/" or " / "

+WE HAVE TO REMOVE ALL THE MARKET NEVER TURNED IN PLAY OR THAT STAY INPLAY LESS THAN 1 MINUTE (FOR FOOTBALL AND TENNIS)

 ### Improve runner info and odds information